gilangdipper/Plugin-Cordova-CryptographyAES/README.md

 ### Credits ###

-The plugin is created and maintained by Raymond Xie.
+The plugin is created and maintained by Gilang Al Khansa.

 You can use it for FREE, it works in trial mode by default.